 - General Public (homeowners and citizens) - Potential contributors of stormwater pollution through activities such as litter, illicit discharges, and over-fertilization of lawns.
 The primary pollutants potentially contributed by this target audience are gross solids, nutrients and pathogens. - Engineers, Developers and Contractors - Potential contributors of stormwater pollution through development and construction activities as well as engineering design of stormwater pollution prevention best management practices.
+The primary pollutants potentially contributed by this target audience are sediment and nutrients.

+• Landscape companies

+Potential contributors of stormwater pollution primarily through lawn maintenance activities.
+The primary pollutants potentially contributed by this target audience are excess nutrients.

+Golf courses

-The primary pollutants potentially contributed by this target audience are sediment and nutrients. - Landscape companies - Potential contributors of stormwater pollution primarily through lawn maintenance activities.
-The primary pollutants potentially contributed by this target audience are excess nutrients. - Golf courses - Potential contributors of stormwater pollution primarily through golf course maintenance activities.
-The primary pollutants potentially contributed by this target audience are excess nutrients, herbicides, and pesticides. - Local businesses - Potential contributors of stormwater pollution through activities such as illicit discharges and daily business activities.
-The primary pollutants contributed by this target audience are excess nutrients and pathogens.
+Potential contributors of stormwater pollution primarily through golf course maintenance activities.
+The primary pollutants potentially contributed by this target audience are excess nutrients, herbicides, and pesticides.